utiasDSL/gym-pybullet-drones/README.md

 ### Creating New Aviaries
-A new environment can be created as a child class of [`BaseAviary`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/BaseAviary.py) (i.e. `class NewAviary(BaseAviary): ...`) and implementing the following 7 abstract methods
+A new RL problem can be created as a subclass of [`BaseAviary`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/BaseAviary.py) (i.e. `class NewAviary(BaseAviary): ...`) and implementing the following 7 abstract methods
 ```
 >>> #### 1
 >>> def _actionSpace(self):